What is a unique value proposition?

 What a UVP Is Not

-A unique value proposition needs to answer all these questions one short 2-3 sentence paragraph.
+A unique value proposition needs to answer all these questions in a sentence or short paragraph.
 This isn't a longer mission statement or a company biography.
-It's a snapshot of who you are and why people should choose you.
+It's a snapshot of who you are and why your target audience should choose you.